XRPLF/xrpl-dev-portal/content/concepts/introduction/txn-and-requests.md

 }
 ```

-The request returns the information in a format appropriate for the language you used to make the request.
+The request returns a wealth of information in a format appropriate for the language you used to make the request.
 Here is an example of the response for an account information request in JSON format.

 ```json
 {